lgblgblgb/xep128/README.md

 Xep128 is an Enterprise-128 (a Z80 based, 8 bit computer) emulator (uses SDL2
 and modified z80ex for Z80 emulation) with the main focus on emulating somewhat "exotic" hardware additions.
-Currently it runs on Linux/UNIX (including the Raspberry-Pi), Windows, OSX and also inside your web browser (witch the help of Emscripten compiler).
+Currently it runs on Linux/UNIX (including the Raspberry-Pi), Windows, OSX and also inside your web browser (with the help of Emscripten compiler).

 Written by (C)2015,2016 LGB (Gábor Lénárt) <lgblgblgb@gmail.com>